kaersala/eecs4413_sneaker_store/backend/sneaker_store_backend/README.md

 ```

 The project ships with a minimal Spring Boot context test; extend with additional service or
 controller tests as needed when features evolve.
+MySQL must be running (via Docker Compose
+or your own instance) before executing the test suite.